Content Strategy for People Who Hate Self-Promotion

 The goal isn’t to make people think you’re amazing.
 It’s to make them think, period.

-The 4 Content Pillars That Don’t Feel Like Selling
+4 Content Strategies That Don’t Feel Like Selling

 If you want to create content that connects without feeling gross, focus on these four things: